 - invitations to attend workshops, seminars and other ASC forums conducted for recognised NSOs.

 - access to NSO services from the Clearinghouse for Sport.

 - the opportunity to access the ASC’s National Coaching Accreditation Scheme, National Officiating Accreditation Scheme and associated programs and services.

 - the opportunity for policy development assistance and financial support through various grant programs administered by the ASC and State Departments of Sport and Recreation.

 A list of the ASC currently recognised NSOs/NSODs is available from the related documents below (link).
 The Australian Sports Directory online provides contact details and web links to the recognised organisations.
 See related links below.

 Use of the Commonwealth Coat of Arms by Sporting Bodies

-Organisations wanting to lodge a application to the ASC in order to be assessed for recognition must complete the application criteria and supporting documentation for the recognition of NSO 2014 - 2018 by 23 May 2014 and submit to the below postal or email address by the due dates listed above:
+Organisations wanting to lodge an application to the ASC in order to be assessed for recognition must complete the application criteria and provided supporting documentation for the recognition of NSO 2014 - 2018.
+Applications can be submitted online using the "Apply now" button or by postal to:

 Participation and Sustainable Sports Division